lexfrl/react-layer-stack/README.md

 ### Rationale
 `react`/`react-dom` comes comes with 2 basic assumptions/ideas:
 - every UI is hierarchical naturally.
 This why we have the idea of `components` which wrap each other
-- `react-dom` mounts (phisically) child component to its parent DOM node by default
+- `react-dom` mounts (physically) child component to its parent DOM node by default

 The problem is that sometimes the second property isn't what you want in your case.
-Sometimes you want to mount your component into different physical DOM node and hold logical connection beetween parent and child at the same time.
+Sometimes you want to mount your component into different physical DOM node and hold logical connection between parent and child at the same time.

 Canonical example is Tooltip-like component: at some point of development process you could find that you need to add some description for your `UI element`: it'll render in fixed layer and should know its coordinates (which are that `UI element` coord or mouse coords) and at the same time it needs information whether it needs to be shown right now or not, its content and some context from parent components.
-This example shows that sometimes logical hierarhy isn't match with the physical DOM hierarhy.
+This example shows that sometimes logical hierarchy isn't match with the physical DOM hierarchy.

 ```javascript
 import React, { Component } from 'react';